 Aim for at least one or two official releases per year.

-The “develop” branch must be kept in a state, so that anytime a new release could be generated.
+The “develop” branch must be kept in a working state, so that anytime a it is good for productive simulations and as starting point for new branches.

-…?

 Coding

 The following first concerns newly (i.e. with respect to Milestone version…) added code.
 The core of EIRENE that is not to be altered to the new style is discussed in the subsection "Preserving legacy code" below